 daughter, Malki.
 She was 15 years old when these barbarians carried

 out their evil plot.

 Those Sbarro-related payments stand at close to a million dollars and increase every month.
-The massively corrupt Palestinian Authority, which pays out the cash, is perpetually insolvent.
+And by the way, the massively corrupt Palestinian Authority, which pays out the cash granted to them, is perpetually insolvent.